silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 need; it could be adapted to solve any computable problem simply by changing its input.

-The machine he created, and which now bears his name, is the Turing machine.
+The machine he created, and which now bears his name, is the Turing machine: the first true computer.
 In order to create the mother-of-all computing machines, Turing distilled computation to its bare essentials.
-The machine consists of the following
+The machine consists of the following components:
-components:

 1. A <strong>tape</strong>, on which we can write a sequence of digits.
 As with the number of wheels on our adding machine, we assume that the tape is very long - long enough for whatever computation we are performing.
 We assume that the tape starts with every position in the sequence set to 0
 2. A <strong>head</strong> which can read and write digits on the tape - but only one digit at a time!
 The head can move along the tape to go from one digit to the previous or next, but again only one digit at a time.
 3. A <strong>state register</strong>, which we can think of like a wheel in our adding machine.
-The wheel has numbers around the edge and a mark pointing at single numbers.
+The wheel has numbers around the edge and a mark pointing at a single number.
 Whatever number is currently pointed to, we call the "current state" of the Turing machine.
 Similar to the tape, we don't care how many numbers are around the edge of the wheel.
 It just needs to be enough to perform the computation we're doing.
 We assume that the machine starts in state 0.
 4. A list of <strong>instructions</strong> for the head to follow.
 However, every single instruction must be a rule of the form: